-I have made pancakes that took milk and lemon, (if you add lemon and milk it makes buttermilk) and you added it to your wet ingredients but they were still not great pancakes.
-At work, we were experimenting with scones and we had a recipe that used vinegar, I know not the traditional thing to add to your sweet pancake right?
+I have made pancakes adding milk and lemon, (adding lemon and milk together makes buttermilk) and added it to my wet ingredients but they were still not great pancakes.
+So my search was still on, then I remembered at work, we were experimenting with scones and we had a recipe that used vinegar, I know adding vinegar is not a traditional thing to add to your sweet pancake right?
 Wrong!

 The theory behind the vinegar is that the vinegar would help to activate the baking powder and baking soda and ultimately allows for the fluffiest pancakes ever, I promise!
 After trying many times to find the right balance, I did it, I created a recipe that I feel is one of the best recipes for pancakes I have ever made.
 The best part is that all of the ingredients are in your pantry so you don’t have to make a special trip to the market.

 The vinegar that is used for these pancakes is white vinegar, you will not taste the vinegar in the pancake but make sure it’s white distilled vinegar not white wine vinegar.
 Also, if you think just adding buttermilk will make the same fluffy pancake…think again…I promise you that if you did a side by side comparison, the pancakes with the vinegar and milk are much more fluffy and much more tastier.